Home

 Rhythm Guitar Chord Progressions

-A simple way to start on rhythm guitar is with what is know as the 1 4 5 progression.
+A simple way to start on rhythm guitar is what is known as the 1 4 5 progression.
 Baby steps.

 More to come soon - Basic blues rhythms, chord progressions and beats.